DeepLcom/deepl-mock/README.md

 as this mock server does not implement translation, the model type used has no impact.

+### Billing period and usage limitations

+This mock server always uses a fixed billing period for all accounts, beginning at 04:05:06.789 am on the 3rd day of the current month and ending at the same time on the 3rd day of the next month (UTC).
+Individual API key character counts are not tracked; all usage is simulated and does not reflect real consumption per key.

 ## Additional checks compared with the DeepL API

 ### User-Agent